anzolin/AnzolinNetDevPack/README.md

 Get Started
 -----------
-.NET DevPack can be installed using the Nuget package manager or the `dotnet` CLI.
+This nuget package can be installed using the Nuget package manager or the `dotnet` CLI.

 ```powershell
 dotnet add package AnzolinNetDevPack